ragib06/ragib06.github.io/_pages/about.md

 News
 ======

+- May'21: I joined Pinterst Labs as a Summer intern!
+I'll be working with the Trust & Safety team to fight spam.
 - July'20: Our paper "Effectiveness of Sampling Strategies for One-shot Active Learning from Relational Data" got accepted in MLG'20.
 - January'20: Our paper "Correcting for selection bias in Learning-to-Rank systems" got accepted in WWW'20.
 - June'19: Started intership at Anthem Inc. for the summer.